Whether acting out of malice or negligence, insider threats pose a significant risk to all organisations.

 What are insider threats?

-Information at risk of being compromised by insider threats could include personal information relating to employees and customers, intellectual property, financial records, and details about company security controls.
+Information at risk of being compromised by insider threats could include personal information relating to employees and clients, intellectual property, financial records, and details about company security controls.
 All organisations are at risk of insider breaches, but recent research has indicated that the finance, manufacturing and healthcare sectors can be particularly susceptible.

 Types of insider threats

 Contrary to popular belief, insider threats aren’t always malicious in nature.
-Most insider threat definitions encompass any action from an insider that could negatively impact an organisation, and in many cases these actions are borne out of negligence rather than malice.
+Most insider threat definitions encompass any actions from an insider that could negatively impact an organisation, and in many cases these actions are borne out of negligence rather than malice.

 The four common types of insider threats are outlined below: